Immigration to Denmark: 1960s and 1970s

+1980-2000

+In 1983 a large majority in Folketinget passed a new immigration law which gave asylum seekers and other refugees clearer legal rights.
+The law has often been labeled one of the most liberal immigration laws in Europe.

 The granting of political asylum in conjunction with the Geneva Conventions greatly impacted immigration to Denmark from the 1980s onward.
 Although immigrants arriving as a result of family reunification continued to comprise a large portion of new immigrant populations, the number of refugees increased.
 In the 1990s, refugees made up a majority of inflow of immigrants.
 The Enlargement of the European Union in 2004 led to a second wave of labor immigration since its halt in the 1970s as Central and Eastern European countries gained access to the opportunity of free movement that EU membership guarantees.